akka/akka/akka-docs/rst/java/stream/stages-overview.rst

 log
 ^^^
 Log elements flowing through the stream as well as completion and erroring.
+By default element and completion signals are logged on debug level, and errors are logged on Error level.
+This can be changed by calling ``Attributes.createLogLevels(...)`` on the given Flow.

-**emits** when the mapping function returns an element
+**emits** when upstream emits

 **backpressures** when downstream backpressures